kubernetes-sigs/work-api/docs/enhancements/2-sync-applied-workload-resource-status/README.md

     statusSync:
       values:
       - fieldValue:
-          integer: 2
-          type: Integer
-        name: ReadyReplicas
-      - fieldValue:
-          integer: 2
-          type: Integer
-        name: Replicas
-      - fieldValue:
-          integer: 2
-          type: Integer
-        name: AvailableReplicas
-      - fieldValue:
           string: "True"
           type: String
         name: isAvailable
+      - fieldValue:
+          boolean: true
+          type: Boolean
+        name: isReady
 ```

-The returned value must be a scalar value, and the work controller should check the type of the returned value.
+The returned value should be a scalar value, and the work controller should check the type of the returned value.
 The work controller should treat the status of a value "IsNotFound" or "TypeMismatch" separately.
 If the path of the `syncValue` is not found in the status of the resource, then the value should be ignored.
-If the path of the `syncValue` is valid, but the type of the value is not scalar, e.g a list or map, the condition of "StatusSyncAvailable" should be set false and a message should be added to indicate that which `syncValue` cannot be obtained.
+If the path of the `syncValue` is valid, but the type of the value is not scalar, e.g a list or map, then fall back to using byte array

-#### Status update frequency

-Ideally, the work controller should have an informer for each applied resource to update the `syncValue`, but this will cause the controller to manage too many informers and will also result in frequent updates on status of `Work`.
-To compromise, we will start with a periodic update.
-User can specify the update frequency of `syncValues` by setting a
-`--status-update-frequency` flag on the work controller. we should consider making it configurable for different resources in the API spec in the future.
+to capture the status data.

 ### Test Plan